 There is only one steak I order in Anguilla, and that is da'Vida's steak, the best steak on the island.

-Otherwise, when Anguilla dining, I like to stick to seafood.
+Otherwise, when Anguilla-dining, I prefer seafood.

 But that night, the filet mignon was calling my name.